 As society enters a new age in education, teachers should be playing a paramount leadership role in the process.
 In order to do this effectively, they will have to think hard about what it is that inspired them to become a teacher in the first place, and how their preferred future in education might align with these long-lost values and ideologies.
 To this end, I thought I'd do my small part as an educator and espouse some of my personal beliefs about teaching and learning.
 I'm going to choose some of my more passionate beliefs and post them here over the next few weeks.
 I'm going to do this because I believe in public education, and I believe that teachers, as the most critical cogs in the machine, have very important voices to express in moving what we do to the next level.
 Perhaps my effort will resonate with other teachers and encourage them to express their voices as well, but if not, at least I've made my contribution.

 "I believe that effective education is about people, always.
 We must reach people on personal levels to foster relevance in what they learn."

 I have maintained my view that the most direct path to a well-adjusted student who has a passion for learning is to support the teacher working with that student professionally and personally.
-Well-adjusted, well-prepared and hard-working teachers are built through systems supports that ensure affordable access to professional development, curriculum development support and sincere appreciation for the effort they make every day within challenging learning environments.
+Well-adjusted, well-prepared, and hard-working teachers are built through systems support that ensure affordable access to professional development, curriculum development support, and sincere appreciation for the effort they make every day within challenging learning environments.
 We need to reach teachers on an emotional level in order that they can do the same for their students.